w3c/wai-about-wai/_about/contacting.md

 ## Feedback Options

 When you are comfortable with your feedback being publicly-archived, it helps more people learn about issues.
-You are welcome to submit feedback privately, confidentially, or anonymously.
+If you prefer, you can submit feedback privately, confidentially, or anonymously.

 ## WAI Staff Contacts